 DePaul can easily be described as a not-for-profit agency founded in 1958 that is committed to providing quality residential, rehabilitation and support services to persons in recovery from mental illness, the elderly, and persons with addictions.
 But that is only what we are, not who we are.

-Over the years, we've seen people change, needs change and communities change.
-To meet the new realities and challenges, DePaul also changed and grown in order to have an impact where help was needed most.
+Over the years, we’ve seen people change, needs change and communities change.
+To meet the new realities and challenges, DePaul also changed and grew in order to have an impact where help was needed most.
 A willingness to evolve, coupled with a vision for the future, allowed DePaul to chart a course that promoted long-term growth, diversification and opportunity for those in our care.

 Mark H. Fuller